ebrusoni/fco2diffusion/README.md

 - [hpmlp.py](https://github.com/ebrusoni/fco2diffusion/blob/main/euler/hpmlp.py) generates samples for the whole ocean using a trained MLP ensemble
 - [mlp_expo.py](https://github.com/ebrusoni/fco2diffusion/blob/main/euler/mlp_expo.py) generates cruise tracks with the MLP ensemble

-- [utils.py](https://github.com/ebrusoni/fco2diffusion/blob/main/euler/utils.py) contains a single function to add a logger and add a path to the src folder
+- [utils.py](https://github.com/ebrusoni/fco2diffusion/blob/main/euler/utils.py) contains a single function to add a logger and add a path to the src folder.
+The path to the location of the dataset directory can also be specified here.

 ## SOCAT Preprocessing and data collocation
 The preprocessing functions are in the src/fco2dataset folder: